mechmotum/skijumpdesign/docs/build-jump.rst

    ax = landing_trans.plot(ax=ax, color='#d62728')
    landing.plot(ax=ax, color='#2ca02c')

 The design calculates a landing surface shape that produces a constant equivalent fall height.
-This can be verified using the ``landing.calculate_efh()`` function that calculates the equivalent fall height for the surface that was produced.
+This can be verified using the :meth:`~skijumpdesign.surfaces.Surface.calculate_efh` function that calculates the equivalent fall height for the surface that was produced.
+See the :ref:`analyze jump <analyze jump>` page to learn more about this function.

 .. plot::
    :include-source: True